synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Invalid task type for devices (e.g. analog read on a analog output device)
   - [ ] Out of range values
   - [ ] Multiple tasks using the same channel
+  - [ ] Devices disconnected while task is running.
-- [ ] Shut down the driver with an embedded driver without receiving an error from the driver routine. <!-- Not really sure what this means-->
+- [ ] Shut down the server (ctrl-C) without receiving an error from the driver routine. <!-- Not really sure what this means-->

 ### LabJack